nvinzens/OATS/saltstack/database/information/how_to_crud.md

 `>>> SOME_CODE` A command to enter in the python shell.

 #### Collections
-There are three different Collections in the Test Database which represent the three different kinds of datasets which are stored.
+There are three different collections in the test database which represent the three different kinds of datasets which are stored.

-`cases` Collection
+`cases` collection

-`network` Collection
+`network` collection

-`technician` Collection
+`technician` collection

-In this Tutorial whenever you see `cases/network/technician` means that you have to choose one of them.
+In this tutorial whenever you see `cases/network/technician` means that you have to choose one of them.

 ## CREATE